-Tell me if this sounds like you?
 You struggle to get daily tasks done, you’ve let certain areas of the house pile up, you feel blah and can’t seem to figure out what the heck to do to fix it.
-Or maybe you are a new stay at home mom and trying to navigate this new territory of staying home.
+Or maybe you are a new stay-at-home mom and trying to navigate this new territory of staying home.

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here

 What’s your why?
-Why did you chose to become a stay at home mom?
+Why did you choose to become a stay-at-home mom?
 Was it financial reasons?
 Was it to be home for your kid(s), was it to home school, was it always a dream of yours?

-You made a choice to take the journey of staying home and raising your kids full-time.
-You made the choice in the best interest of your family.
+You chose to take the journey of staying home and raising your kids full-time.
+You chose in the best interest of your family.

-When you feel discouraged remembering that reason will help get centered again.
+When you feel discouraged, remembering that reason will help you get centered again.

 Refocus on your WHY and see the vision you once saw again.

-Many times you may have the insecure thought that other stay at home moms are doing a better job than you are.
+You may often have the insecure thought that other stay-at-home moms are doing a better job than you are.

-Maybe you think their home is cleaner than yours, they make better meals, they are more organized, they parent better than you the list goes on and on.
+Maybe you think their home is cleaner than yours; they make better meals, are more organized, parent better than you, and the list goes on.

 Secondly, you have the power to change your life today.
-If there are areas you want to be better at.
+Suppose there are areas you want to be better at.
 All small actions can help create the change you so desire.

 Get down to what means most to you.
 Not what you see on Instagram.